semantic-systems/coypu-feeds/README.md

 - 1w - One week, that is the last 7 days
 - 15m - 15 minutes

-The filter **language** comes from the offial collection of language from the RSS standard.
+The filter **language** comes from the [official collection of languages from the RSS standard](https://www.rssboard.org/rss-language-codes).
 So the filter must be one of the following (sent in the exact form):
 - Afrikaans - af
 - Albanian - sq
 - Basque - eu